The Bootstrapper's Guide to Authorised Payment Institution or Electronic Money Institution Licence in Europe.

 How to pick the right jurisdiction for your business?

 Well, it's a good question!
-My best 4 countries to apply in the EEA are: UK, Ireland, Malta and Lithuania.
+My best 5 countries to apply in the EEA are: UK, Czech Republic, Ireland, Malta and Lithuania.
+My best 2 countries as per November 2018 are the UK and the Czech Republic.
 You should consider where you currently live and if you wish to move somewhere or not.
-In the UK or in Malta, you need to have a leased office and UK or Malta resident directors while in Lithuania you may be director of your business even if you do not live in Lithuania.
+In the UK or in Malta, you need to have a leased office and UK or Malta resident directors while in Czech Republic you may be director of your business even if you do not live in Czech Republic.
 So if you decide to apply in the UK or Malta you need to hire local staff or move to live there.
 The cost involved are different too.
-To rent an office or hire a manager in the UK or Malta can be more expensive than rent an office or hire a manager in Lithuania.
+To rent an office or hire a manager in the UK or Malta can be more expensive than rent an office or hire a manager in Lithuania or Czech Republic.
 You may consider Malta if your core business is payments gateways since there are more than 250 gaming companies established in Malta.
 You may consider UK for the financial prestige that the kingdom offers.
 You may consider Ireland since is home to some of the world’s leading payments companies, attracted in part by Ireland’s thriving financial services and growing FinTech sector.
+You may consider Czech Republic if you are looking for a good compromise between services offered and prestigious jurisdiction.
 It's really up to your business idea and budget.